Management: 20th century

 (developed by Reinhard Höhn in post-war Germany), re-engineering (the early 1990s), Six Sigma (1986), management by walking around (1970s), the Viable system model (1972), and various information-technology-driven theories such as agile software development (so-named from 2001), as well as group-management theories such as Cog's Ladder (1972) and the notion of "thriving on chaos" (1987).

-As the general recognition of managers as a class solidified during the 20th century and gave perceived practitioners of the art/science of management a certain amount of prestige, so the way opened for popularised systems of management ideas to peddle their wares.
+As the general recognition of managers as a class solidified during the 20th century, it conferred a certain amount of prestige on perceived practitioners of the art/science of management.
+Hence, the way opened for popularised systems of management ideas to peddle their wares.
 In this context, many management fads may have had more to do with pop psychology than with scientific theories of management.

 Business management includes the following branches: